 Going into our first excursion, I didn’t know what to expect.
-I knew nothing about wine and olive oil production, and I was excited to learn more.
-As the day progressed, I realized how far removed I am from the production of the foods that I purchase and consume regularly.
+I knew nothing about wine and olive oil production, which made me more aware of how removed I am from the foods that I consume regularly.

 After a scenic ride through the Penedès region, the first stop was the Eudald Massana Noya winery.
 We met our guide, Albert who exuded passion for winemaking, since his family has been in the industry for generations.
-The tour began on the grounds where Albert explained the process of growing and harvesting grapes.
-We headed inside to look at how the grapes are produced into wine.
-I was surprised to learn how many factors affect the taste of the wine: the age of the vine, how long wine is aged in the barrel, and the type of wood the barrel is made.
+We were able to see the entire process of making wine from the growth and harvest of the grapes, to the production and storage of the wine, a process that takes at least a year.
 Albert shared that 2 out of 3 bottles produced in the Penedès region is exported.